polterguy/rosetta/README.md

 are mentioned below.

 * Keep-Alive connections.
-* Timeouts, both on request, and keep-alive connections.
+* Timeouts, both on request envelope, request content, and keep-alive connections.
 * Pipelining of requests.
+* If-Modified-Since.
+The server will return a 304 response to the client without content, if a static file is requested, and it has not been modified since the requested If-Modified-Since date.
 * Max connections.
-You can choose to refuse a connection from a client, if the client already has reached the *"max-connections-per-client"* limit, to make sure a single erroneous client, does not exhaust your server.
+You can choose to refuse a connection from a client, if the client already has reached the *"max-connections-per-client"* limit, to make sure a single erroneous or malicious client, does not exhaust your server.
-* If-Modified-Since, making it possible to return a 304 to client, if the file has not been modified since the specified date.
 * Intelligent 4xx and 5xx error responses.
+* Decide which content to serve, and how to serve it, through your configuration file.
 * Configurable.
-Rosetta will create its own default configuration file the first time you run it, but this file can be modified by you on consecutive runs, to make sure Rosetta behaves in accordance to your wishes.
+Rosetta will create its own default configuration file the first time you run it, but this file can be modified by you afterwards.

 ### No Logging